Johnny Lodden: European Poker Tour

 Lodden has cashed 22 times at the European Poker Tour, making the final table at the 2008 event in Budapest and the 2013 and 2015 event in Monte Carlo.
 In the 2008 PokerStars.com EPT Grand Final in Monte Carlo, Lodden was chip leader much of the tournament but ended up in 17th place earning €46,300 ($73,797).
 In 2013, he placed 3rd in Monte Carlo, earning €467,000.
 In 2015 he finished 4th after busting right after a massive bluff by Adrian Mateos.

 World Series of Poker

 Lodden came in 11th place at the 2008 World Series of Poker Europe Main Event, earning £54,300 ($86,880).
-He cashed in one event at the 2009 World Series of Poker before making a deep run in the 2010 World Series of Poker Main Event.
+He cashed in one event at the 2009 World Series of Poker before making a deep run in the 2010 World Series of Poker Main Event, finishing 27th.

 Lodden Thinks

 Lodden's name is associated with the game "Lodden Thinks" in which two bettors place bets on what a third party thinks is the answer to a given question.
 For example, the third party will be asked how old he thinks a particular person is or how much a particular item costs, and before revealing his answer the two players will place a bet on what they think the third party's answer will be.
 The actual answer to the question is irrelevant.
 This game was invented during the World Series of Poker Europe when Phil Laak and Antonio Esfandiari played the game, with Johnny Lodden as the third party.